19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (a) who has during his lifetime registered his objection with the Director to the removal of the organ from his body after his death;

-(b) [Deleted by Act 1 of 2004 wef 01/07/2004]

-(c) who is neither a citizen nor a permanent resident of Singapore;
+(b) who is neither a citizen nor a permanent resident of Singapore;

-(d) who is below 21 years of age unless the parent or guardian has consented to such removal;
+(c) who is below 21 years of age unless the parent or guardian has consented to such removal;

-(e) who is above 60 years of age;
+(d) who is above 60 years of age;

-(f) whom the designated officer, after making such inquiries as are reasonable in the circumstances, has reason to believe was not of sound mind, unless the parent or guardian has consented to such removal; or
+(e) whom the designated officer, after making such inquiries as are reasonable in the circumstances, has reason to believe was not of sound mind, unless the parent or guardian has consented to such removal; or

-(g) who is a Muslim.
+(f) who is a Muslim.

-(3) [Deleted by Act 22/98 wef 02/11/1998]
+[1/2004]

-(4) In this section, “permanent resident” includes —
+(3) In this section, “permanent resident” includes —

 (a) a person who holds a Singapore blue identity card; and

 (b) a person who holds an Entry Permit or Re-entry Permit issued by the Controller of Immigration,

-and who is not subject to any restriction as to his period of residence in Singapore imposed under the Immigration Act or any regulations made thereunder.
+and who is not subject to any restriction as to his period of residence in Singapore imposed under the Immigration Act (Cap.
+133).

+[ACT Transplantation and Anatomy 1977, s.
+25]

 ### Coroner’s consent